 When a user on the access server tries to connect to a busy service on an access server, the Port Queuing characteristic allows the connect request to be queued.
-The service must be on an access server, either the same one as the user's or a different one.

 The queuing of the connect request also depends on whether the access server offering the service has reached its queue limit or has queuing disabled.
 In this case, the connection is not queued and the user receives a message that indicates that service is not available.